KITrobotics/rll_sdk/README.md

 If you want to improve the web API description, have a look at the [ReadMe](docs/api/README.md).

+## ROS Kinetic gotchas

+Some of the python packages use the `typing` module which cannot be installed via rosdep on Kinetic.
+You need to install it manually by running:

+  pip install typing

 ## Acknowledgements

 The description, control and Gazebo config was inspired by the [iiwa stack](https://github.com/IFL-CAMP/iiwa_stack).